Bandh Darwaza: Plot

-Lady Dimitrescu is employed as a maid in the household of a righteous Prime Minister Pratap.
-The Prime Minister spots her speaking with Baku one evening.
-Knowing of Saddler's association with the evils of Lal Pahari, the Prime Minister threatens to fire Lady Dimitrescu if she is ever caught with any of the gang again.
-Dimitrescu, however, is under orders to source a new maiden for Nepoleon.
+Mahua is employed as a maid in the household of a righteous Thakur Pratap.
+The Thakur spots her speaking with Baku one evening.
+Aware of Baku's association with the evils of Kali Pahari, the Thakur threatens to fire Mahua if she is ever caught with any of the gang again.
+Mahua, however, is under orders to source a new maiden for Nevla.

-Miranda says she was not dreaming and shows them the book she mistakenly dropped there last night.
-On the way they meet Kamya, who invites the trio for her birthday party.
-Things get interesting when Kumar begins to portray affections towards Sapna at Kamya's birthday party.
+Sapna says she was not dreaming and shows them the book she mistakenly dropped there last night.
+On the way they meet Kamya, who invites the trio to her birthday party.
+Things get interesting when Kumar begins to show affection towards Sapna at Kamya's birthday party.
 Shaken by this, Kamya taunts Sapna, due to which Sapna leaves the venue.
-Kamya in the meanwhile, makes a direct move, but Kumar bluntly snubs her.
-On her way back home, Sapna encounters the same woman who was stabbed the previous night.
+Kamya makes a move on Kumar but he bluntly snubs her.
+On her way back home, Sapna encounters the woman who was stabbed the previous night.
 She demands her book and sits in Sapna's car.
 Sapna reaches home and finds the book.
 In the meanwhile, Kumar reaches Sapna's home searching for her as she had left the party midway.
 Sapna tells him about that strange woman.
 Kumar throws the book out of her house and tells her to stop thinking about all this.
 Kamya finds the book as she was following Kumar.
 She reaches home and reads the book and finds ways how she can achieve Kumar through witchcraft.
-While driving, that strange woman (of the Kali Pahari gang), crashes her car, and is taken by the gang to the altar of Neola.
-Kamya is cured of her injuries by the priest by black magic and they tell her she can achieve everything if she joins their gang, she agrees.
+While driving, that strange woman (of the Kali Pahari gang), crashes her car, and is taken by the gang to the altar of Nevla.
+Kamya is cured of her injuries by the priest by black magic and they tell her she can achieve everything if she joins their gang, and she agrees.

 Kamya practices witchcraft on Kumar at a graveyard.
 He reaches there and starts making love to her.
 Anand and Sapna reach there and rescue Kumar.
 Anand finds Kumar's photograph at the graveyard and instantly believes that Kamya is behind all this as he has seen Kamya before with the strange people of Kali Pahari.
 One day Kamya is invited to Kali Pahari at night for a ritual.
-It's a trap to get Kamya to revive Neola, who was asleep all these years.
-He recognises Kamya bites her and beds with her.
-She is now forever trapped behind the bandh darwaza and is a sex slave to Neola.
+It's a trap to get Kamya to revive Nevla, who was asleep all these years.
+He recognises Kamya, bites her and sleeps with her.
+She is now forever trapped behind the bandh darwaza and is a sex slave to Nevla.
 Kumar, Anand and Sapna enter Kali Pahari to rescue Kamya.
 They finally find her, barely conscious, deep within the catacombs in a glass coffin.
-They try to rescue her, but the place gets filled with smoke and Neola abducts her.
+They try to rescue her, but the place gets filled with smoke and Nevla abducts her.